After The Birth (Postnatal)

 Breastfeeding – Tips for New Mothers

-Breastfeeding and breastmilk is very important.
-It benefits the health and well-being of mothers and babies, their families, society and the environment.
+Breastfeeding and breastmilk are very important.
+They benefit the health and well-being of mothers and babies, their families, society and the environment.
 Not breastfeeding increases the risk of a number of illnesses and health conditions.
 Breastmilk alone is perfectly suited for babies for the first six months after which appropriate family foods are introduced.
 Breastmilk continues to be the main food for the first twelve months.
 Cow’s milk is suitable from twelve months of age.
 Mothers will slowly stop breastfeeding when they are ready, many continue well into baby’s second year.

 The Early Days